 FIND YOUR YOGA

 There are many different types of yoga.
 It’s just a question of finding the style that suits to you.
 Hatha Yoga is an excellent starting point for beginners due to its steady pace and the beauty of it is that it continues to challenge you as your practice evolves as there are multiple ways to progress.
-Dynamic Hatha Flow Yoga links flowing movement with the breath and is a more dynamic and energetic style of practice, whilst Clubbell Yoga is a fusion of Hatha Yoga and Clubbell® training.
+Dynamic Hatha Flow Yoga links flowing movement with the breath and is a more dynamic and energetic style of practice.
 And of course, there’s Fertility Yoga to support emotional balance and wellbeing on the path towards pregnancy, Pregnancy Yoga for mummies-to-be, Postnatal Yoga for mummies and their new babies and Children’s Yoga for little yogis in the making.

 Yoga for the body and the mind